 After more tests, he concluded that I have Chronic Fatigue Syndrome and Hashimoto’s (a thyroid disorder).
 It was at this time, when he also discovered that I have an allergy to the protein in milk (casein) and a sensitivity to gluten.

 Exercise had started being a passion of mine right around high school, mostly due to the shallow thoughts that I wanted to look “hot.”
 I started by taking a body toning class along with yoga and Pilates.
 During my college years, I participated in yoga, Zumba, and spinning as well as weight lifting.
 I enjoyed teaching my roommate how to lift and it was during that time that I decided to pursue certification in personal training.
 I have now been a certified personal trainer for 4 years.

 There have been HUGE strides in my health and well-being since being consistent with exercise and nutrition.
 And, not surprisingly, the first thing my doctor always asks me when I pay him a visit (yes, still the one ALLLLLL the way in Michigan) is, “Have you been exercising?”

 I found diet and exercise to make a huge difference in the way that I felt and I was hooked.
 And now, I want to share that knowledge with you–whether you are struggling from a chronic illness of your own or not.
 I plan on earning more certifications in the near future, as I love learning new training techniques and passing them along to others.

-I follow the “If It Fits Your Macros” approach to eating and avoid dairy and gluten.
+Restrictive eating has never been my thing, so I follow the “If It Fits Your Macros” approach to eating and avoid dairy and gluten.
 I hope to help those of you looking for strategies in order to meet your goals.
 Feel free to contact me, I am always happy to help answer any questions you may have or just to chat!